thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 The objective of this microservice is to combine the information from the **articals** and the **authors** microservice.

-The **Web API** is business related to be consumned by the VUE Web-App.
-So the Web-App can use just **one** REST API and doesn't need more APIs.
+The **Web API** is business related to be consumned by the VUE Web app.
+So the Web app can use just **one** REST API and doesn't need more APIs.

 In the following image contains a sample instance of the **Web API**.